 The problem of undefined goals is somewhat very common because if the project’s goal is not clear from the outset, it will be difficult to communicate and delegate work to the team and prioritize tasks as per their importance.
 Owing to this one mistake, a project manager can fail to deliver what the client needs.
 The goals and targets need to be well-defined right from the beginning of the project and set out clearly so all members of the team understand and implement them.

 Solution: Dealing with this situation smartly is the project manager’s job.
-To avoid missing deadlines, project managers should assign their team members specific deadlines for their parts of the project and a smart method would be to always give a date which is much earlier than the actual deadline.
+To avoid missing deadlines, project managers should assign their team members specific deadlines for their parts of the project, and a smart method would be to always give a date that is much earlier than the actual deadline.
 This is the buffer period in case there are any unforeseen circumstances.

 When working on new projects, looking for resources within the organization can be a real challenge for the project manager.
 But what’s even more challenging is when a project needs more resources and none are available.
 It’s very important for new projects to be planned and organized in advance and their resource requirement gauged and allocated so work can be delivered on time.